khrystynadol/cafe-fe/README.md

 # Lavender cafe

-### Даний сайт функціонує з інформаційною метою для клієнтів та працівників закладу
+### View prototype by the following link: https://khrystynadol.github.io/cafe-fe/
+### Last version on Angular on the lab-5-6 branch

+### This site is for informational purposes for clients and employees of the institution

-## Клієнтська частина
+## Client part
-### Головна сторінка типу landing page містить такі підсторінки:
-1. Початкова сторінка з назвою кафе та навігацією
-2. Трішки інформації про заклад
+### The main page of the landing page type contains the following subpages:
+1. Home page with the name of the cafe and navigation
+2. A little information about the establishment
-3. Контакти
+3. Contacts
-4. Футер (логотип, навігація, соцмережі)
-5. На окремій сторінці знаходиться меню кафе
+4. Footer (logo, navigation, social networks)
+5. On a separate page is the cafe menu

-## Адмінська частина
+## Administrative part
-### Дана частина містить такі сторінки:
-1. Головна сторінка з невеличкою аналітикою
-2. Додавання нової страви чи напою меню
-3. Перегляд списку користувачів
-4. Перегляд списку замовлень

-## Для обох сторін:
+### This part contains the following pages:
+1. Home page with a small analytics
+2. Adding a new dish or drink to the menu
+3. Viewing the list of users
+4. Viewing the list of orders

+## For both parties:
-1. Логін
+1. Login
-2. Реєстрація
+2. Registration
-3. Перегляд профілю
+3. View profile